AmaniAbri/Neural-Network-for-structured-data/README.md

 A machine learning model dedicated to 1-D time-series data analysis in Python.

 ## Describtion
- Tenorflow is used to create ANN model.
+ The “Sequential” is used here to create a Keras model with TensorFlow.

 ## Installation